 “When nursing graduates go for interviews, employers are asking if they have experience with telehealth,” said Dr. Love, clinical associate professor for the Community and Systems Health Science Division at the College.
 The answer to the question is no, because although telehealth is widely used in health care, no training is currently offered on the scholastic level.
 “Our study is unique because telehealth exists in the working world, but not in the education setting,” said Dr. Love.

 One hundred students will be chosen to participate in the program.
 They will videoconference with actor-patients who will participate via video call with a variety of health-related conditions.
 “Our students will call them computer-to-computer and do a health assessment just like you would do in an office setting,” explained Dr. Love.
 Students will then electronically communicate with volunteer health care providers that partner with the College to develop a patient summary, including treatment.

 “We want to hear what it’s like to talk to a patient through a computer rather than in person,” said Dr. Love.
 “How comfortable are they with that dynamic?
 This is something they may have to do one day, so we want to know more about their interactions with it.”
-Also, learning to collaborate on services with another provider is a big part of successful telehealth programs.
+Also, learning to collaborate on services with another provider, Dr. Love points out, is a big part of successful telehealth programs.
 “They’ll get experience working with both patients and with a provider,” she said.